harness-landing-zone/harness-idp-service-request/README.md

 1. Create `tofu/modules/templates/<type>/service.tpl` and `infrastructure.tpl`.
 Copy an existing pair and change the Harness YAML; the header comment of each template lists the values it reads.
 2. Add the type to the `service_type` list in the form, with a branch for its fields.
 Give its list of environments its own field name.
 3. Extend the two `| dump` expressions in the form's trigger step so the new type's values are sent.

-No change is needed in the OpenTofu modules or in the pipeline.

-## Known limits and roadmap

-- **One-off request.** The form creates a Service.
-Requesting an existing identifier again overwrites its file with what the form can express, which is less than the file can hold.
-Changes after creation are made in Git for now.
-- **Adding an environment later** to an existing Service has no form yet.
-- **Connector scope.** The form's dropdowns list project-level connectors only.
-Shared connectors are typed with their `account.` or `org.` prefix.
-- **Infrastructure is not yet scoped** to its Service in Harness.
-- **Direct push to main.** The approval is the IaCM approval, not a pull request review.
-- **Environment overrides**, a choice of deployment pipeline template, an IDP catalog entry for the Service, remote state options and automated tests are planned.
-- Only Cloud Run has been run end to end.
-The Helm type renders and validates but has not been applied.

 ## Contributing